tanveersubscriptions-stack/motormind/docs/manuscript_draft.md

 Raw recordings were band-pass filtered between 7-30 Hz to isolate the mu and beta sensorimotor rhythms.
 Epochs were extracted from -1 s to +4 s relative to each movement cue.
-[State here if you changed these defaults, and why.]
+Default parameters were used without modification.

 ### 3.3 Feature extraction and classification